ansible-content-lab/cloud-deploy/README.md

 - **Silo breakdown:** Automation of infrastructure/application provisioning encourages multiple teams of domain experts (network, application, database, etc.) to work together, preparing a holistic solution to a known business need.
 - **Enables Innovation:** When common cloud workloads are automated and presented with self-service delivery, domain experts are free to focus on the innovative solutions they were hired to develop.

 Self-service cloud automation allows end-users to easily create on-demand, ephemeral workloads.
 This repository contains an 'art-of-the-possible' demonstration of this very concept.
-Ansible playbooks are run to create the following:
+Ansible playbooks are run to accomplish the following:
-- A cloud virtual private cloud with a public subnet
+- Create a cloud virtual private cloud with a public subnet
-- A number of Red Hat Enterprise Linux instances, with the following attributes:
+- Creates a number of Red Hat Enterprise Linux instances, with the following attributes:
-  - A set of pre-defined users, each with privilege-escalation rights and that must create a new password upon first login.
+  - Includes a set of pre-defined users, each with privilege-escalation rights and that must create a new password upon first login.
-  - An installed Apache webserver and dynamically generated index.html page.
+  - Hosts an Apache webserver and dynamically generated index.html page.
   - Is registered with Red Hat Insights.
-- A container-based secrets engine that holds the SSH private keys for the predefined linux user passwords
+- Creates a container-based secrets engine that holds the SSH private keys for the predefined linux user passwords

 A visual representation of the final product can be seen here: